Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-8.md

 Note: For now, the customer svc will just create the customer DB objects and then exits.

 Use kafka cat or kafka tool to see the data in partitions.
-The data is hex coded, you can use a hex decoder like online-toolz.com to decode it.
+The data(the `key` and `value`) is hex coded, you can use a hex decoder like online-toolz.com to decode it.
 After decoding, you would see the serialized data in avro format, but the field values are still readable.

+- Key: We use the sagaId as the key of the kafka messages.
+So after decoding the hex, we would get the sagaId.
+- value: Since value is in avro format, after decoding the hex format of it, we would get the avro serialized format, we can't see the real value yet.
+To see it, we need to deserialize it with avro deserializer.
+The kafka consumers have this deserializer, so we can see the values in services.

 At the end, run:
 ```shell